Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 And on a far more sociable note, it’s always nice to share in lap time excitement, new tire brands you found on the cheap, or otherwise sharing sandwiches during the afternoon break.
 Just because a field is competitive doesn’t mean you can’t enjoy the company of others!

-When I first started racing as an awkward pre-teen, I was horrified to talk to my fellow competitors for fear of being viewed as too much of a noob.
+When I first started racing as an awkward kid, I was scared to talk to my fellow competitors for fear of being viewed as too much of a noob.
 Thankfully, my dad was a chatterbox and became friendly with the parents at race events, which led me to seek out my fellow racers for companionship.

-Admit it; you’ve definitely thought about stepping out of your car on race day decked in a tailored OMP race suit complete with matching gloves, boots, and helmet.
+Admit it – you’ve definitely thought about stepping out of your car on race day kitted out with a tailored OMP race suit complete with matching gloves, boots, and helmet.
 That’s a fantasy all kart drivers share, trust me.
-I aspired to that as a young racer with my mismatching gear, that’s for sure!
+I definitely dreamed of that as a young racer with my mismatching gear, that’s for sure!

 Substance Over Style